Immutable Backups Workflow

 Active Monitoring

-K10 has a background service that monitors repositories containing immutable backups.
+Veeam Kasten has a background service that monitors repositories containing immutable backups.
 Each time a restore point is exported to a repository in a locked bucket, some new blobs may be written, and some blobs may be reused.
 Therefore the retain-until date applied to each blob (the property that renders it immutable) may need to be refreshed, or pushed out to a later date, as time passes.
-This is because K10's backup solution makes use of incremental backups.
+This is because Veeam Kasten's backup solution makes use of incremental backups.

-Once an immutable backups repository is created, K10 will begin periodically querying its data blobs in the background.
+Once an immutable backups repository is created, Veeam Kasten will begin periodically querying its data blobs in the background.
 The frequency of this operation is determined by the chosen protection period; a longer protection period doesn't require checking as frequently, because the retain-until date can be pushed out further when needed.
 That said, the longest the service will wait without performing a refresh check is 2 days.
+This will only run on the cluster which made the original export; if a restore point is imported into another cluster, that cluster will not extend the protection period on the imported restore points.

 In order for this background operation to run smoothly, you must maintain a profile referencing the location containing that repository.
 Additionally that profile must follow the criteria perscribed for an immutable backups profile.

-An alert notification will appear in the upper right corner of the K10 dashboard when any of the following conditions is encountered:
+An alert notification will appear in the upper right corner of the Veeam Kasten dashboard when any of the following conditions are encountered:

 • the profile no longer meets these criteria